bflyblue/templates/servant-typescript/server/README.md

     ```

 2. Grant `direnv` permission to load `.envrc`.
 This will use `flake.nix` to
-    make `cabal` available in your shell.
+    make `cabal` available in your shell, and provides supported haskell
+    packages in nix (requires a `direnv reload` when a new dependency is added
+    to the cabal file).

     ```sh
       direnv allow